-Both those who are skeptical of the heart’s extra-sensory abilities and those convinced of them will find this book an engaging exploration of the multi-dimensional nature of the heart.
+Both those who are skeptical of the heart’s extra-sensory abilities and those convinced of them will find this ground-breaking book an engaging exploration of the multi-dimensional nature of the heart.
 In it, Dr. Pearsall brings together scientific research, ancient knowledge of the world’s indigenous cultures and his own personal and professional experiences to support the view that the heart not only loves and feels, but also “thinks, remembers, communicates with other hearts, helps regulate immunity and contains stored information that continually informs the human body.”
 Reading this book may help you more fully understand the profound gifts of the heart and how they relate to health, well-being, love and relationships.

 Living in the Heart: How to Enter the Sacred Space within the Heart »

-By Drunvalo Melchizedek
+by Drunvalo Melchizedek